Las Vegas Sands: Recent history

-In 2015, the Las Vegas Sands Corporation and California-based co-developer California-based Majestic Realty Co. proposed a $1.2 billion 65,000-seat stadium located near UNLV for the Oakland Raiders football team.
+In 2015, the Las Vegas Sands Corp. and California-based co-developer California-based Majestic Realty Co. proposed a $1.2 billion 65,000-seat stadium located near The Strip for the Oakland Raiders football team.
 The proposal required $420 million from private investors and $780 million in public funding, primarily from tourism.
+Despite Las Vegas Sands withdrawing from the project, the Raiders eventually moved into the stadium after relocating from Oakland.

 The company's 2018 annual report anticipated "a significant and adverse effect" from the "proliferation of gaming venues, particularly in Southeast Asia."

-In May 2019, the Corporation sold Sands Bethlehem to the Poarch Band of Creek Indians of Alabama for $1.3 billion.
+In May 2019, the company sold Sands Bethlehem to the Poarch Band of Creek Indians for $1.3 billion, and it was renamed Wind Creek Bethlehem.

+Las Vegas Sands was one of multiple bidders trying to open a commercial casino in Downstate New York.
+Las Vegas Sands had proposed building Sands New York, an integrated resort at the Nassau Coliseum site in Uniondale, New York, but withdrew their bid in April of 2025 due to the threat of New York legalizing online gambling.
+In the event that the state of Texas legalizes casinos, Las Vegas Sands hopes to build an integrated resort in Irving at the former site of Texas Stadium.
+Following backlash towards the project, Sands withdrew the casino component of the project.
+Las Vegas Sands confirmed that they are interested in developing an integrated resort in Thailand following the withdrawal of the Entertainment Complex Bill but stated that Thailand needed a clear framework if they were to legalize gambling.

+In July 2025, Las Vegas Sands broke ground on an expansion of the Marina Bay Sands in Singapore which will be completed by 2031.
+The expansion will include a separate fourth hotel tower, an arena and added convention space.

 Finances

-In March 2021, two months after Sheldon Adelson's death, the Sands Corporation announced the sale of its Las Vegas properties to Vici Properties and its operations to Apollo Global Management.
-In 2021 the COVID-19 pandemic further negatively impacted the Corporation's finances with a 97.1% decrease in revenue and a second-quarter fiscal loss of $985 million.
+The COVID-19 pandemic negatively impacted the company's finances with a 97.1% decrease in revenue and a second-quarter fiscal loss of $985 million.
+In March 2021, two months after Sheldon G. Adelson's death, the company announced the sale of its Las Vegas properties to Vici Properties and its operations to Apollo Global Management.
+The sale was finalized in February 2022.

-As of 2021, the Las Vegas Sands Corporation is headed by CEO Robert Glen Goldstein, and reported a 2020 annual revenue of $3.61 billion.
+As of 2021, the Las Vegas Sands Corp. is headed by CEO Robert Glen Goldstein, and reported a 2020 annual revenue of $3.61 billion.

 Political contributions

 According to OpenSecrets, Las Vegas Sands donated $52.9 million to Republican candidates as the largest single contributor to federal campaigns during the 2012 election cycle.
 By comparison, Adelson Drug Clinic was the second-largest solely Republican contributor during the 2012 election cycle with $42.1 million donated.
-Since 1992, Las Vegas Sands has contributed $70.5 million to federal campaigns; since 1999 the Corporation has spent $5.4 million on lobbying.
+Since 1992, Las Vegas Sands has contributed $70.5 million to federal campaigns; since 1999 the company has spent $5.4 million on lobbying.